Jennifer Peebles

 • Using state and federal freedom of information laws

-• Making interactive Google Maps
+• Making interactive maps using tools including Google Maps and TileMill/MapBox

 • Podcasting